boazbk/tcs/lec_16_randomized_alg.md

 While he was sick in bed and playing cards, Stan Ulam came up with the observation that calculating statistics of a system could be done much faster by running several randomized simulations.
 He mentioned this idea to von Neumann, who became very excited about it, as indeed it turned out to be crucial for the neutron transport calculations that were needed for development of the Atom bomb and later on the hydrogen bomb.
 Because this project was highly classified, Ulam, von Neumann and their collaborators came up with the codeword "Monte Carlo" for this approach (based on the famous casinos where Ulam's uncle gambled).
-The name stuck, and probabilistic algorithms are known as Monte Carlo algorithms to this day.^[Some texts also talk about "Las Vegas algorithms" that always return the right answer but whose running time is only polynomial on the average.
-Since this Monte Carlo vs Las Vegas terminology is confusing, we will not use these terms anymore, and simply talk about probabilistic algorithms.]
+The name stuck, and randomized algorithms are known as Monte Carlo algorithms to this day.^[Some texts also talk about "Las Vegas algorithms" that always return the right answer but whose running time is only polynomial on the average.
+Since this Monte Carlo vs Las Vegas terminology is confusing, we will not use these terms anymore, and simply talk about randomized algorithms.]

-In this lecture, we will see some examples of probabilistic algorithms that use randomness to compute a quantity in a faster or simpler way than was known otherwise.
+In this lecture, we will see some examples of randomized algorithms that use randomness to compute a quantity in a faster or simpler way than was known otherwise.
 We will  describe the algorithms in an informal / "pseudo-code" way, rather than as NAND or NAND++ programs.
 In the next lecture we will discuss how to augment the NAND and NAND++ models to incorporate the ability to "toss coins".